MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/work-order-status-booking-status.md

 - Posted
 - Canceled

-**The Work Order System Status labels were changed in the Wave 2 2021 update.
-As an example, the status label "Open - Unscheduled" was updated to "Unscheduled".**
+As of the 2021 Wave 2 release, the **Work Order System Status** labels were updated.
+For example, the former status label "Open - Unscheduled" was updated to "Unscheduled".

 > [!Note]
 > Administrators should never edit the option set _values_ for Work Order System Status, doing so can cause errors and is not supported.
 Instead, administrators can edit the option set _labels_ like "Unscheduled".